-The sequence in which product selections should be made is a logical series of steps.
+The sequence in which product selections should be made in a kitchen remodel is a logical series of steps.
 One decision influences the next, and then that decision influences the one that comes after, and so on.

 So what comes first – cabinet finish?
 Tile pattern?
 Countertops?
 Let’s start at the beginning.

-Appliances and sinks should be decided on during the preliminary design phase, so the plans can take into account the sizes and dimensions, which will, in turn, affect the cabinet layout.
+Appliances and sinks should be decided on during the preliminary design phase of your kitchen remodel, so the plans can take into account the sizes and dimensions, which will, in turn, affect the cabinet layout.